renovatebot/renovate/docs/usage/templates.md

 `HOME is {{HOME}}`

-You can expose additional variables with setting [`customEnvVariables`](https://docs.renovatebot.com/self-hosted-configuration/#customenvvariables).
+If self-hosting, you can expose additional variables with setting [`customEnvVariables`](https://docs.renovatebot.com/self-hosted-configuration/#customenvvariables).